sant527/Machine-Learning/ReadMe.md

 # Purpose of machine learning models

 > Machine learning models learn a mapping from input variables to an output variable.

+# Data Normalization

+> Normalization is a rescaling of the data from the original range so that all values are within the new range of 0 and 1.